The Unremarkable Juanquini

-The Unremarkable Juanquini (Spanish and Original Name is Chichipatos) is a Colombian comedy television series starring Antonio Sanint, Maria Cecilia Sanchez, Julián Cerati, Mariana Gómez and Júlio César Herrera.
+The Unremarkable Juanquini (Spanish and Original Name is Chichipatos) is a Colombian comedy television series created by Dago García and produced by Caracol Televisión for Netflix.
+Starring Antonio Sanint, Maria Cecilia Sanchez, Julián Cerati, Mariana Gómez and Júlio César Herrera.

 The first season premiered on Netflix on 15 May 2020, followed by a second season which premiered on 30 April 2021.

 Premise

 The series revolves around a magician, Juanquini (Antonio Sanint), who pulls a trick that makes a most wanted criminal disappear.